 5. Interviewing at a Distance

-One video interviewing user in Government even said, “With 24 departments to support and schedule interviews for it’s a little difficult getting all interested parties together.
-With video interviews I can set up interviews that the hiring panels can watch whenever they have time to spare.
+One video interviewing user hiring in the public sector even said, “With 24 departments to support and schedule interviews for it’s a little difficult getting all interested parties together.
+With video interviews, I can set up interviews that the hiring panels can watch whenever they have time to spare.
 No booking conference rooms, juggling schedules, worrying about no-shows, etc. Having this program allows us to get through the initial interview process much quicker!”